brechtDR/io-technology/data/blog/this-was-css-day-2024-the-10th-edition.md

 ![Me giving the intro on CSS Next at CSS cafe](/articles/this-was-css-day-2024-the-10th-edition/css-cafe.jpg)

-I will do a full write-up about this RFC later on, but you can read about [the CSS-Next RFC here](https://github.com/CSS-Next/css-next/discussions/92).
+I will do a full write-up about this RFC later on, but you can read [the CSS-Next RFC here](https://github.com/CSS-Next/css-next/discussions/92).

-One again, a fantastic CSS Day, action packed and a head full of inspiration for the upcoming year!
+One again, a fantastic CSS Day, action packed and a head chockful of inspiration to build on to in the upcoming year!
+See you next year?